jina-ai/jina/README.md

         client.index(left_da)
     ```
 3. Run the image search:
-   Now you can run this Example (TODO put link to complete file or spoiler):
+   Now you can run this example and search for similar images:
     ```python
     with Flow().add(uses=ImageEmbeddingExecutor).add(uses=IndexExecutor) as f:
         left_da = DocumentArray.from_files('~/Downloads/left/*.jpg')